qkhn95/my-portfolio/README.md

 ### 2 - Added navigation bar, updating css

-### 3 - added contacts section at bottom and image for about me section
+### 3 - Added contacts section at bottom and image for about me section

+### 4 - Made sure nav links are now operational

+### 5 - Footer now complete, need to start on My Projects section